Minnesota Freedom Fund: Fund growth and distribution

 According to then-leader Greg Lewin in 2020, the bail fund "do not make determinations of bail support based on the crimes that individuals are alleged to have committed".
 Co-executive director Mirella Ceja-Orozco had said that the organization does not "judge whether the person had committed a crime or not because that's what the courts are for".
 The fund has drawn criticism for some of the people it bailed out.
 A 32-year-old man from Minneapolis who was bailed out of jail by the organization in July 2020 after an alleged assault, was charged in connection to another alleged assault in August.
 By August 2020, the organization had paid the $100,000 bail for a person accused of second-degree murder and the $350,000 bail for a person accused of sexual assault and kidnapping.
 In February 2021, Hennepin County Attorney Michael O. Freeman criticized the organization for twice bailing out a man with pending charges for weapons and rioting charges, and a judge set a bail threshold for the man above what the organization typically pays.
 According to the National Review, the fund was also used to bail out people accused of violent crimes and people with prior convictions for sexual assault.

-Thomas Moseley, a 29-year old man from Blaine, Minnesota, was arrested and charged by authorities for his role in several protests and riots in 2020.
+A 29-year old man from Blaine, Minnesota, was arrested and charged by authorities for his role in several protests and riots in 2020.
 He twice had his bail paid for by the Minnesota Freedom Fund and was released from law enforcement custody.
-Authorities alleged that Moseley was responsible for vandalizing a Minneapolis police station on August 15, 2020, possessing unauthorized weapons and damaging property inside the Hennepin County Government Center building on October 15, 2020, and participating in a riot in downtown Minneapolis on December 31, 2020.
+Authorities alleged that he was responsible for vandalizing a Minneapolis police station on August 15, 2020, possessing unauthorized weapons and damaging property inside the Hennepin County Government Center building on October 15, 2020, and participating in a riot in downtown Minneapolis on December 31, 2020.
 The Minnesota Freedom Fund paid the $5,000 bail for the arrest on October 15, 2020, and the $60,000 bail for his arrest related to the December 31 riot.
-Mosely pled guilty to federal weapons charges in August 2021, stemming from investigations from his prior arrests.
+The man pled guilty to federal weapons charges in August 2021, stemming from investigations from his prior arrests.

 In June 2021, the organization posted bail for people arrested during the Line 3 pipeline protests.

+In April 2023, CBS News reported that a suspect who had just been arrested as a suspect for setting a mosque on fire had had his bail for a previous arrest for suspected arson that had happened in 2021 paid for by the organization.